 It also plays nice with Microsoft, Apple and Google file types.
 It is the best all round cloud storage for consumers, though businesses should look to Box or Dropbox for more secure collaboration.

-You can pay £1.59 per month for 100GB storage, and can go up to 10TB if you really need to.
+If you want more storage then you can join Google One (it's the same) and pay £1.59/$1.99 per month for 100GB storage, and can go up to 10TB if you really need to.

 Microsoft's OneDrive comes as part of a Microsoft Office plan, be it one-off install or Office 365 subscription.
 The base yearly Office 365 pricing included a huge 1TB of OneDrive storage though, and is great if you're fully bought into Microsoft Word, Excel, PowerPoint and Outlook.

-You can buy OneDrive without Office from free, but again we wouldn’t recommend this if you have iCloud as it’s only 5GB free. £1.99 per month gets you a generous 50GB, but again does not have the service’s full feature set.
-Its file directory design is more user friendly than iCloud’s though
+You can buy OneDrive without Office from free, but again we wouldn't recommend this if you have iCloud as it's only 5GB free. £1.99/$1.99 per month gets you a generous 50GB, but again does not have the service's full feature set.
+Its file directory design is more user friendly than iCloud's, though.

 It should be the number one choice for Office users, especially users of Mobile Office.
-But for those not using Office, there may not be enough features to be attractive, and Google Drive does a much better job of working well with different file types.
+But for those not using Office, as there may not be enough features to be attractive and Google Drive does a much better job of working well with different file types.